 Low zinc status is also linked to poor growth and a poor appetite.

-Certainly, optimize zinc intake from food, such as beans, beef, fortified breakfast cereals and milk.
+Certainly, you can optimize zinc intake from foods including beans, beef, fortified breakfast cereals and milk.

 In the typical Western diet and for some individuals, folate is inadequately consumed (despite fortification with folate in many grain products).